jkk111/CS4098/README.md

 4. To add a table, click anywhere on the grey canvas.
 You can then click and drag your table anywhere on the canvas.
 To add another table, just click anywhere on the canvas again.
 5. If you accidentally add a table you don't want, you can get rid of it by clicking the "Click to delete the last table you interacted with".
 The last table you interacted with is either the last table you added, or the last one you dragged.
 This table is indicated by a blue border around it.
 6. When you are finished your layout, click "Update Table Layout".
 If you try to create a layout without giving it a name/description you will be presented with a warning message.
 Name the layout to save it.
 7. If you want to view/edit your layout, simply select it from the dropdown.
 You can then see where the tables are and move them/ add or delete if necessary.
 You cannot change the layout name/description.
+8. Additionally, admins can few the seating aragements on the "View Events" page.
+Click on the name of the event you want to view the seating arangements for, and a "Show Seating Arrangments" button will appear.
+Click on this to view the seating arragments for the event.
+If no one has bought a ticket yet, there will be no button, instead "There are currently no attendees for this event" will appear.

 ### Feature 49 - I want to be able to accept and see payments
 Admin Access Only